Tom Hayhoe

-Thomas Edward George Hayhoe (born 3 March 1956) is a chair of health sector organisations and of regulatory bodies, a commentator on governance and organisation, a former businessman, student union politician and parliamentary candidate, a disability rights campaigner, and an offshore racing sailor.
+Thomas Edward George Hayhoe (born 3 March 1956) is a chair of regulatory bodies and health sector organisations, and a former businessman, politician and offshore racing sailor.
 He has lived in Hammersmith in West London since 1982.

-Education
+Early life

 Hayhoe's childhood was spent on the Isle of Portland, where he attended primary school before secondary education at Woodroffe Comprehensive School in Lyme Regis and St Paul's School in London.
 He studied history at Corpus Christi College, Cambridge, achieving a double first, and received an MBA from the Stanford Graduate School of Business, which he attended on a Harkness Fellowship.

 Commercial career

 Hayhoe worked as a management consultant with McKinsey & Company before joining W H Smith as Head of Group Planning and Development and later working as a merchandise director in its main retail chain.
 He then worked with the Ashridge Strategic Management Centre and as an advisor to Coopers & Lybrand before establishing The Brackenbury Group in 1994 as a vehicle to provide management consultancy services and undertake management buy-ins.
 This was subsequently expanded into retail and consumer consultancy The Chambers.

 In the mid-1990s he was a non-executive director of SLSS (Oyez Stationers).
 Between 2000 and 2002 he chaired the board of video games retailer Gamestation through a period of growth that took it from 26 to 70 outlets and negotiated its sale to Blockbuster.
-In 2011 he was appointed strategy advisor at HRV Fit, developer of ithlete, the mobile heart rate variability application.